pixelsdb/elastic-bench/README.md

 Our code is somewhat based on CAB, but we have made the following modifications and optimizations to enhance functionality:

-Removed the randomness in mode selection and fixed the generation of query flows for 5 different modes.
+1.Removed the randomness in mode selection and fixed the generation of query flows for 5 different modes.

-The original code only used CPU time to fit the modes and generate query flows.
+2.The original code only used CPU time to fit the modes and generate query flows.
 We added additional dimensions for users to choose from in generating these dimensions.

-The original code had high randomness in the mode generation process, and it was only based on data analysis from a single day of the dataset.
+3.The original code had high randomness in the mode generation process, and it was only based on data analysis from a single day of the dataset.
 We now directly randomly select data from the dataset to fit the model.

-The original code was not friendly for load prediction and required the DBMS to run for a long time to simulate the query flow again.
+4.The original code was not friendly for load prediction and required the DBMS to run for a long time to simulate the query flow again.
 After optimization, we now directly provide the database information from previous queries instead of regenerating the query flow.

+The content with bug fixes will be committed toda